What To Know About Tiny Homes in Massachusetts?

 Problems to Overcome for Tiny Houses in Massachusetts

 • Zoning is the biggest issue.
-Many towns have minimum size requirements that single-family dwellings must meet, ceiling height requirements, etc… Never mind the fact that many are on wheels.
+Many towns have minimum size requirements that single-family dwellings must meet, ceiling height requirements, etc… Never mind that many are on wheels.
 Much of the zoning in Massachusetts is such to keep mobile homes from popping up everywhere.

 Are Tiny House Communities Coming to Massachusetts